amir-zeldes/RFTokenizer/README.md

 This is a simple tokenizer for word-internal segmentation in morphologically rich languages such as Hebrew, Coptic or Arabic, which have big 'super-tokens' (space-delimited words which contain e.g. clitics that need to be segmented) and 'sub-tokens' (the smaller units contained in super-tokens).

 Segmentation is based on character-wise binary classification: each character is predicted to have a following border or not.
 The tokenizer relies on scikit-learn ensemble classifiers, which are fast, relatively accurate using little training data, and resist overfitting.
 However, solutions do not represent globally optimal segmentations (obtainable using a CRF/RNN+CRF or similar).
-The tokenizer is optimal for medium amounts of data (10K - 100K examples of word forms to segment), and works out of the box with fairly simple dependencies (see Requirements).
+The tokenizer is optimal for medium amounts of data (10K - 100K examples of word forms to segment), and works out of the box with fairly simple dependencies and small model files (see Requirements).

 To cite this tool, please refer to the following paper: